-A true fiesta for the senses, Mexico delights visitors with its unwavering hospitality and lust for life.
+A true fiesta (party) for the senses, Mexico delights visitors with its unwavering hospitality and lust for life.
 This sprawling central American country is as geographically diverse as they come.
-From the cactus-dotted Sonoran Desert in northern Baja California, to Chihuahua’s rolling Sierra Madre Occidental, down to the sun-kissed beaches of Yucatan and the great rainforests of south-eastern Chiapas.
-You could travel the country for months and still leave without having seen everything.
+From the cactus-dotted Sonoran Desert in northern Baja California to Chihuahua’s rolling Sierra Madre Occidental, down to the sun kissed beaches of Yucatan and the great rainforests of south-eastern Chiapas.
+You could travel the country for weeks and still leave with plenty to see.

-While taco stands are indeed common and tequila flows at discotecas (nightclubs), there’s much more to this Latin icon than the western stereotypes that surround it.
-Visit sites like Teotihuacan and Monte Albán to learn about pre-Colombian civilisations, get inspired at Frida Kahlo’s blue casa in Mexico City, and try regional fare in every city.
-If you make it to the foodie capital Oaxaca, indulging in barbacoa (marinated meat cooked underground) and glasses of mezcal (tequila’s smoky cousin) is compulsory.
+While taco stands are indeed common and tequila flows at discotecas (nightclubs), there’s much more to this latin icon than the western stereotypes that surround it.
+Visit sites like Teotihuacan and Monte Albán to learn about pre-Colombian civilisations, get inspired at Frida Kahlo’s blue casa (house) in Mexico City, and try regional fare in every city.
+If you make it to the foodie capital Oaxaca, indulging in mezcal, the national spirit of Mexico, is compulsory.

 Mexico’s most colourful celebration has a hallowed past In many cultures, death is taboo.
 Discussing mortality in most circumstances is frowned upon or at the very least, unusual.
 But in Mexico, death is simply a part of life; not only is it talked about freely – it’s celebrated.
 On the 1st and...Read more

 One of Latin America’s most influential nations is a delight for adventurous travellers Mexico is as vibrant and culturally diverse as they come.
 This central American giant captivates visitors from around the world with its colonial cities, mouth-watering food and fascinating ancient cultures, but those w...Read more